3geek14/Realms/Omnibus.md

 [__Familiar__ (5th Circle)]{#familiar}

 __Uses:__ 1.
 The spellcaster may only have one in-play - __Material:__ A stuffed
-or toy animal that must be at least 4" tall - __Caveats:__
+or toy animal that must be at least 4" tall[, labeled with the spellcaster's name and the words "Event-Stealable"]{.new} - __Caveats:__
 [Suspension](#suspension)

 The spellcaster has a familiar that grants them more spell potential, represented by a specific stuffed or toy animal.
 The familiar cannot be slain or disenchanted, but can be stolen.
-The stuffed animal must be labeled with the spellcaster's name and the words "Event-Stealable."

 Any additional spells provided by the familiar require the presence of the familiar to cast it and maintain it, as if the familiar were a spell focus or